atbcb/usab-uswds/_pages/about/policy/p-shutdown.md

 - Upon receipt of notification concerning the enactment of an approved budget or a new Continuing Resolution, the Financial Program Manager will verify appropriations and notify agency Executive Director and Leadership (Directors should notify staff).
 - Contracting Officer’s Representatives will notify agency contractors to resume activities.
 - Procedures for resuming program activities, including steps to ensure appropriate oversight and disbursement of funds.

+### References

+- OMB Circular No. A-11, Section 124.2 (2015)
+- OMB Memo M-13-22, Planning for Agency Operations during a Potential Lapse in Appropriations (and attachments) (September 17, 2013)

+## Review

+This agency plan for a lapse in appropriations has been prepared and reviewed by the undersigned.
+It complies with guidance provided in the reference documents.

+Approved, September 13, 2023

+/s/

+Sachin Pavithran
+Executive Director
+U. S. Access Board